Legal issues during COVID-19

-*Some of these resources may have not yet been updated to show that the eviction moratorium has been extended until October 20 for commercial tenants and January 1 for residential tenants or that new cases are now allowed.
+*Some of these resources may have not yet been updated to show that the eviction moratorium has been extended until May 1 for residential tenants or that new cases are suspended until May 1.

 Read "Important Information About Evictions During the COVID-19 Public Health Crisis" from Legal Assistance of Western NY (LawNY) - including what qualifies as landlord harassment.

 Get more answers in this COVID-19 Renters and Eviction section from Nassau Suffolk Law Services - including what to do if you received a Section 8 termination and how to pay rent with your security deposit.

 Statewide hotline: 833-503-0447, open 24/7.
 They will soon be able to answer questions in all languages with interpreters.
 This is a referral line only -- hotline workers aren’t able to answer specific legal questions, but they will be able to direct you to the courts, clerks offices and other resources in your region.
 If you don’t get through the first time, keep trying!